Skip to main content

 When reviewing an opt-out notice, consumers need to decide if they want to stay with their utility’s standard offer for their natural gas or electricity supply or join governmental aggregation.

 Consumers should always open ANY mail from aggregation groups and local governments.
-Consumers should respond promptly to avoid being automatically enrolled with the aggregated group, generally within 14-21 days of receipt of a notice with directions on how to opt out.
+Consumers should respond promptly to avoid being automatically enrolled with the program, typically within 14-21 days of receipt of a notice with directions on how to opt out.
 Consumers who want to participate simply do nothing.

 Consumers have another chance to opt out of enrollment when the utility sends the required notice prior to switching their energy supply to the aggregator.
 Consumers have seven days from the enrollment notice’s postmark to contact the utility to rescind without penalty.
 However, aggregation offers often do not have a termination fee and may allow customers to leave the program at any time.

-New and existing residents served by an alternative supplier wishing to join the aggregation program should contact the local government aggregator to see if they can join.
+New and existing residents served by an alternative supplier wishing to join the aggregation program should contact their local government to see if they can join.
 Before joining, they should find out if there are any early termination fees for ending a contract with their current supplier.

 Electric Do Not Aggregate list